swilliamson7/chaos_predictions/README.md

 ```

 This will return a plot of integration time versus $\sigma$.
-The adjoint method is currently only setup to find $\sigma$, will be updated soon.
+The adjoint method is currently only setup to find $\sigma$, will be updated soon to allow for other parameter choices.

 # Barotropic gyre model